door2door-io/otp-docker/README.md

 1. Get the instance id of your instance: The command `eb status -v` prints the instance id to your console.
 You can copy it.

 2. Edit the file `alarm-skeleton.json`:
-   You should probably rename the alarm and enter the instance id in the corresponding field.
+   You should probably rename the alarm, enter the instance id in the corresponding field and set the alarm action.

 3. Create the alarm via your terminal: Now that the `alarm-skeleton.json` is prepared, you can create the alarm via